What is an SBA Business Plan?

 Funding Request

 You’ll only include this section if you are requesting funding for your business operation.
 The request should identify how much you need, how long the funds will last, and how you’ll use the money.
+There are different ways to fund your business, such as using personal savings, seeking investors, or applying for loans.

 Financial Projections

 This section aims to show that your company is viable and stable.
 The goal is to convince the reader that your company is or will be a success.
+Financial forecasts are crucial for demonstrating a business’s fiscal viability and typically require 3 to 5 years of projections.

 Established businesses should include income statements, balance sheets, and cash flow statements for the previous three to five years.
 List any collateral you could offer for a business loan.

 Startups and established businesses should provide a prospective financial outlook for the next five years.
-New businesses should include quarterly projections for their first year in business.
+New companies should include quarterly projections for their first year in business.
 Future financial plans include projected income statements, cash flow statements, and balance sheets.

 Appendix